yfeng55/OS-Scheduler/README.md

 # Scheduler

-- write randomOS(U) function that reads a random non-negative integer from a file of random-numbers
+- write randomOS(U) function that reads a random non-negative integer from a file of random-numbers ***

-    >> do we read a random line from the random-numbers file?
+- write a function to sort the processes ArrayList

 - Implement FCFS scheduling function